Erim32/erim32/README.md

 Added the `Sun 28 July 2024`

-Last update on `Sat Sep 28 2024`
+Last update on `Sun Sep 29 2024`

-**94 day before 2025 ⏱** days before new years
+**93 day before 2025 ⏱** days before new years

-This README.md is updated with love, ❤️
+This README.md is updated with hate, ❤️